This post may contain affiliate links, view our disclosure.

 • Or use a special mold.
 There are actually special molds you can use to make Dutch windmill cookies.
 Just push the dough into the mold and tap it out!

-iced speculaas cookie
+hand holding iced Speculaas cookie

 • Don’t skip toasting the almond flour.
 The recipe will still work if you don’t, but it adds a subtle toasted nut flavor component to these cookies.

 • Be patient with the chill time.
 These cookies actually have two rounds of chilling, but they’re both necessary.
 Chill 1: The dough needs to be fully chilled before you roll it out (at least 4 hours in the fridge).
 This will make it a LOT easier to roll out the dough.
-Chill 2: And then once the dough is rolled out and the cookies are stamped, just 15 minutes in the fridge before baking is all these cookies need!
+Chill 2: Once the dough is rolled out and the cookies are stamped, just 15 minutes in the fridge before baking is all these cookies need!
 This second chill ensures that they stay as flat and crisp as possible.

 What is Speculaas?

-What is the Difference Between Speculaas and Speculoos?
+What is the difference between Speculaas and Speculoos?

+Speculoos cookies are from Belgium, and are a variation of Speculaas.
 Belgian Speculoos typically only include cinnamon instead of the variety of spices that Dutch Speculaas contain.
 The predominant flavors in Speculoos are caramelized sugar, butter, and cinnamon.
+Dutch windmill cookies are a popular type of Speculoos cookie.

-Is Speculaas the Same as Gingerbread?
+Is Speculaas the same as gingerbread?

-What Shape are Speculaas Cookies?
+What shape are Speculaas cookies?

 Traditional Speculaas usually have an image from the traditional stories of St. Nicholas on the front, and are flat on the back.
+The well-known Dutch windmill cookies are usually made of Speculoos (not Speculaas) cookie dough.

-Try These if You Like Gingerbread Flavored Treats
+Try These If You Like Gingerbread Flavored Treats

 More Sweet Holiday Recipes to Make